Student Code of Conduct

 - To receive advice from the Student Advocacy (note this may be via phone or video conference if the student has been temporarily excluded from campus)

 - To bring a support person to meetings or to a misconduct hearing

 - To access the University’s Counselling Service (note this may be via phone or video conference if the student has been temporarily excluded)

 COO/CFO (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this policy and its accompanying procedure/s.

-Director, Corporate Governance (as the Policy Sponsor) is responsible for maintaining the content of this policy and scheduling its review as delegated by the Approval Authority.
+Director, Governance, Legal and Risk (as the Policy Sponsor) is responsible for maintaining the content of this policy and scheduling its review as delegated by the Approval Authority.